What is Project SEARCH?

 The goal of Project SEARCH is to provide interns with marketable and transferable skills that lead to employment.
 Interested students should anticipate earning employment opportunities once they have completed their internship experience.

 How do student interns get to Project SEARCH each day?

 Interns are responsible for their own transportation either through personal or public transportation.
 Project SEARCH does not provide transportation.

 If a student is interested in Project SEARCH, what should the student do?

 Students should contact their special education teacher or the school district’s teacher consultant.
-They will provide students and families with application information.
+They will assist the student in applying.

 Where can the teacher or teacher consultant find the application?

 Teachers or Teacher Consultants can find the application in the Centralized Referral Forms section on the Transition Services page, or by clicking on the link below.